david-andrew-k/TDD_Junior_Skills_Session/docs/ProjectSetupInstructions.md

 5. **Test that your project compiles**:
     - Right click on "src/main/java/org/dwa/Main.java" file and select "Run 'Main.main()'".
     - You should see "TDD Demo is working as expected!" printed in the Run window at the bottom of the screen.

+6. **Run the tests**:
+   - Right click on "src/test/java/org/dwa/UserTest.java" file and select "Run 'UserTest'".
+   - You should see that there is single test that should pass (green tick) in the Run window at the bottom of the screen.